msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

 console.log(req.cookies);
 ```

-...and for Deepstream, you can access the cookies from `connectionData`:
+...and for deepstream, you can access the cookies from `connectionData`:

 ```js
 // . . .